Professional practice

 Chambers & Partners 2024 – Commercial Dispute Resolution

-Arbitration & related court applications: recent arbitrations and arbitration related Court work include: Alfa v Heinemann & Ors (ICC 2020-2022) leading Counsel for the claim in a fraud claim arising out of a joint venture agreement and an international tender relating to Ben Gurion airport.
-ICC arbitration (2020-22); a cryptocurrency related dispute (LCIA); Ideal Standard International SA v Herbert [2018] EWHC 3326 (Comm) an injunction over to an expedited arbitration; acting for a global management consultancy in a restraint of trade dispute (LCIA); an international LLP dispute with proceedings in multiple jurisdictions (LCIA); an LLP profit distribution dispute (LCIA).
+Arbitration & related court applications: recent arbitrations and arbitration related Court work include: a dispute involving traders and the alleged misuse of trades secrets and confidential information (2024-25, LCIA).
+A cryptocurrency related dispute (2023, LCIA); Alfa v Heinemann & Ors (ICC 2020-2022) leading Counsel for the claimants in a fraud claim arising out of a joint venture agreement and an international tender relating to Ben Gurion airport; and Ideal Standard International SA v Herbert [2018] EWHC 3326 (Comm), an injunction under a shareholders agreement over to an expedited arbitration (LCIA);

-Banking & financial services: recommended in Banking – fintech by Who’s Who Legal, Daniel acts for a wide range of financial services clients and has extensive experience disputes involving interdealer brokers, FX desks and traders, private equity, hedge funds, asset managers, fintech companies, cryptocurrency firms and investment banks.
+Banking & financial services: Daniel acts for a wide range of financial services clients and has extensive experience disputes involving interdealer brokers, FX desks and traders, private equity, hedge funds, asset managers, fintech companies, cryptocurrency firms and investment banks.
+He acted for Henderson, in a dispute about the transfer of a £1 billion fund under a scheme of arrangement (Henderson v Pease [2019] EWCA Civ 158).

-Confidential information, breach of confidence, database rights, data protection: Daniel is routinely instructed in claims involving breach of confidence where injunctions are required to protect, preserve or recover confidential information or databases.
+Confidential information, breach of confidence, database rights, data protection: Daniel is routinely instructed in claims involving breach of confidence and/or misuse of confidential information where injunctions are required to protect, preserve or recover confidential information.

 Conflict of laws & private international law: Daniel is often instructed in claims governed by foreign law or where jurisdiction issues arise.
-He has acted in numerous in cross-border conspiracy claims.
+He has acted in numerous in cross-border disputes including international conspiracy actions.
 He has a particular interest in international employee fraud claims and co- edits International Employment Disputes (Sweet & Maxwell).

 Partnership & LLP disputes, fiduciary duties, and shareholder disputes: Daniel is routinely instructed in significant partnership disputes relating to remuneration, retirement, good leaver/bad leaver provisions, carry, and non-competition agreements and other restraint of trade issues.
 He has particular experience of competition disputes arising on partners/shareholders exiting a business both in arbitration and in the High Court.
 He is regularly instructed in claims involving breach of fiduciary duty and/or misuse of confidential information.